mithinti/EAT_FPD_Algorithms/README.md

 -1
 ****************************************************************************************************************************************************

-##Earliest Arrival Time Algorithm Query format
+##Query format

-We run state-of-the-art and proposed algorithms on 100 generated random queries, each consisting of two values: a source vertex and a ready time.
-The source vertices are randomly selected from $0$ to $n$, where $n$ denotes the number of vertices in the underlying graph, and the corresponding ready times are chosen randomly within the range of 0 to 100.
-We then use these generated queries to run all three algorithms on nine public transportation data sets, measuring the average query running time in milliseconds.
+We have generated $100$ queries and used the same $100$ queries to run baseline and proposed algorithms on fourteen public transportation data sets, measuring the average query running time in milliseconds.
+In \textsc{eat} experiment, each query consists of two values: a source vertex and a ready time and in \textsc{fpd} experiment, each query has a source vertex.
+The source vertices are randomly selected from $0$ to $n-1$, where $n$ denotes the number of vertices in the underlying graph, and the corresponding ready times are chosen randomly within the range of $0$ to $100$.

 Contact
 If you have any questions, contact us by sending an email to srikanth.mithinti@gmail.com or rama@iittp.ac.in